 with capitalism, whether it was commercial real estate, manufacturing, oil and gas, cable television,

 entertainment, banking, communications.
-He mindset when looking at a business was he just had a very
+His mindset when looking at a business was he just had a very

-“Jack put Austin Ventures in business,” DeAngelis said.
+“Jack put Austin Ventures in business,” DeAngelis added.
 “He raised our first fund, Rust Ventures, in 1984.
 It

 was a $28 million fund, and Jack committed a meaningful amount of his own capital.
 He leaned on all his